Eva Jinek

-Eva Jinek (born 13 July 1978) is a Dutch American journalist and television presenter.
+Eva Jinek (born 13 July 1978) is a Dutch-American journalist and television presenter.

 Biography

 Jinek was born in Tulsa, Oklahoma and grew up in Washington, D.C., where she attended Sheridan School.
 Her family is of Czech descent.
 Her family decided to move to the Netherlands when she was eleven.
 Jinek recounts that "before I went to high school, they decided that they would prefer that my brother and I grow up in Europe.
 I remember it was six weeks until I spoke my first word in Dutch."

 After studying American history at the University of Leiden in 2004, she became foreign editor of the Dutch public news network NOS Journaal, where she covered the United States.
 In addition, since the end of 2007 she anchored the news show NOS Journaal 3.
 Since the autumn of 2008, Jinek presented the morning and afternoon news bulletins of the NOS.
-In May of that year she joined with fellow editor Monique van Hoogstraten, the editor of "Het maakbare nieuws," a collection of eighteen stories with foreign journalists, provided in response to the book "Het zijn net mensen" (Almost Human) of journalist-writer Joris Luyendijk.
+In May of that year she joined with fellow editor Monique van Hoogstraten, the editor of "Het maakbare nieuws," a collection of eighteen stories with foreign journalists, provided in response to the book "Het zijn net mensen" (They are almost Human) of journalist-writer Joris Luyendijk.

-She is well known for her coverage of the USA, since her work as a co-host of the show 'Amerika Kiest' (America Votes) of the NOS on the U.S. presidential elections, seen from the Netherlands on November 4 and 5th, 2008.
+She is well known for her coverage of the USA, since her work as a co-host of the show 'Amerika Kiest' (America Votes) of the NOS on the U.S. presidential elections, seen from the Netherlands on November 4 and 5, 2008.
 Together with Philip Freriks she reported directly from the Occidental Restaurant near the White House.
 About the preparation of Amerika Kiest, Jinek told TV guide Mikro Gids: "The last weeks before the broadcast Amerika Kiest totally dominated my life, at the end, even 24 hours a day.
 I was so nervous.
 It felt like all eyes were on me.
-I just thought: Oh my god, let me do well.
+I just thought: Oh my God, let me do well.
 Really well!"

 On January 20, 2009, she was the host of the live broadcast on Nederland 1 of the inauguration of Barack Obama as 44th President of the United States.